DonPachi: Reception

 In Japan, Game Machine listed DonPachi on their 15 July 1995 issue as being the twelfth most-popular arcade game at the time.
-However, Tsuneki Ikeda deemed the title to be a "creative failure" in a 2011 interview with website SPOnG, stating that Cave was criticized "from all sides that our game was nothing like Toaplan!" as well as claiming he and his team did not accomplished what they were going for.
+However, Tsuneki Ikeda deemed the title to be a "creative failure" in a 2011 interview with website SPOnG, stating that Cave was criticized "from all sides that our game was nothing like Toaplan!" as well as claiming he and his team did not accomplish what they were going for.

 The Sega Saturn version was met with mixed reception from critics.
 However, fan reception of the Saturn port was positive; readers of the Japanese Sega Saturn Magazine voted to give the Saturn port a 7.1047 out of 10 score, ranking at the number 625 spot.
 MAN!AC's Christian Blendl gave the Saturn release a mixed outlook.
 Mega Fun's Björn Souleiman noted its varied but confusing display of colors, stating that the game could have been made on 16-bit hardware, recommending it solely for shoot 'em up fans. neXt Level's K. Koch compared it with Gunbird, another shooter for the Saturn.
 Video Games's Ralph Karels felt mixed in regards to the audiovisual presentation and criticized its short length.
 However, Karels noted the number of bullets on-screen without slowdown, recommending it to fans of the shoot 'em up genre.
+Time Extension noted the game as historically significant to the evolution of the bullet hell format.